Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models

-\item[Misconception 3: Unconstrained Diffusion Models work with any architecture.]
-One advantage of DMs over AMs is that they are ``unconstrained'' and can use any neural network architecture to approximate the score function; in other words, the architecture is not required to be the gradient of an actual scalar energy.
+\item[] \textbf{Observation 3: Unconstrained DMs work best with special architectures.} One advantage of DMs over AMs is that they are ``unconstrained'' and can use any neural network architecture to approximate the score function; that is, the architecture is not required to be the gradient of an actual scalar energy.
 The only requirement is that the neural network chosen to approximate the score must be \textit{isomorphic} such that the function's output is the same shape as its input (i.e., $\vf_{\vtheta}: \R^d \mapsto \R^d$).
-However, not all isomorphic architectures are created equal and only select architectures are used in practice.
+However, not all isomorphic architectures are created equal and only select architectures are used for DMs in practice.
 Both standard feedforward networks~\cite{salimans2021Should} and vanilla Transformers have struggled to generate quality samples using diffusion~\cite{bao2022All,yang2022Your}.
 Most applications of DMs use some modification of the U-Net architecture~\cite{ronneberger2015UNet} originally used by \cite{ho2020Denoising}, though the original DM paper \cite{sohl-dickstein2015Deep} used shallow MLPs, and recent work \cite{bao2022All} has shown how to engineer vision Transformers~\cite{dosovitskiy2020Image} to achieve a similar reconstruction quality as U-Nets on images.

-\item[Misconception 4: Diffusion Models with explicit energy don't work.]
-Though DMs characterize an energy landscape by modeling its gradient everywhere, they do not inherently have a concept of the energy value itself.
-However, \cite{song2020ScoreBased} showed that one can actually compute an exact energy for DMs using the instantaneous change of variables formula from \cite{chen2018Neural}, with the caveat that this equation is expensive to compute; estimations over direct calculations of the energy computation are preferred in practice~\cite{grathwohl2018FFJORD}.
+\item[] \textbf{Observation 4: DMs work with explicit energy.} Though DMs characterize an energy landscape by modeling its gradient everywhere, they do not inherently have a concept of the energy value itself.
+However, \cite{song2020ScoreBased} showed that one can actually compute an exact energy for DMs using the instantaneous change of variables formula from \cite{chen2018Neural}, with the caveat that this equation is expensive to compute.
+Estimations of the energy are preferred over direct computation in practice~\cite{grathwohl2018FFJORD}.

-\;\;\;Another approach for enforcing an energy on DMs is to choose an architecture that parameterizes an actual energy function, whose gradient is the score function.
-Ref. \cite{salimans2021Should} researched exactly this, exploring whether a generic learnable function $\vff_{\vtheta}(\vx;t)$ that is constrained to be the true gradient of a parameterized energy function as in \autoref{eq:constrained-ebms} is able to attain sample quality results similar to those of unconstrained networks.
+\;\;\;Another approach for enforcing an energy on DMs is to choose an architecture that parameterizes an actual energy function, whose score function then describes a conservative gradient field. \cite{salimans2021Should} researched exactly this, exploring whether a generic learnable function $\vff_{\vtheta}(\vx;t)$ that is constrained to be the true gradient of a parameterized energy function as in \autoref{eq:constrained-ebms} is able to attain sample quality results similar to those of unconstrained networks.

 The score $\vf_{\vtheta}$ of this energy can be written by computing the analytical gradient